 How Is Sauternes Made?

-As indicated before, the secret of Sauternes’ sweetness is noble rot.
+The secret of Sauternes’ sweetness is noble rot.
 Noble rot is a condition caused by a fungus called Botrytis cinerea.
 Its spores are carried to vines by the wind, but they can also overwinter in plant debris.

 Humidity promotes its growth and allows it to spread in the vineyard.
 The fungus first appears as tiny black dots on grapes.
 Over time, it covers the fruits with a thin, grey coat and causes them to dehydrate, shrivel, and get a brownish color.
 They don’t split, though.
 When it’s time for harvest, the grapes look like raisins.